How Exercise Can Improve Intimacy

 You love your partner and probably do a lot of little things to show your love.
 Perhaps you always pick up his favorite cereal at the grocery store, or he always fluffs your pillow just the way you like it.
 What you may not realize is that exercise is another great way to show your love in ways that are both physical and emotional.

 There is no doubt that exercise is great for your body.
 Exercise is more than just toning your body.
-You can overall become stronger, healthier, and more invigorated, which can help translate into a more intense and connected experience with your partner.
+Overall you can become stronger, healthier, and more invigorated, which can help translate into a more intense and connected experience with your partner.

 Exercise also helps relieve stress and increase confidence.
 When your body is moving, it allows your mind to process your thoughts with less effort.
 This lets you shed the stressors in your day so when you hit the sheets, your mind is free to be present with your partner.
 It also doesn’t hurt that exercise can help provide a healthier perspective when you look in the mirror.
 Confidence is sexy.
 When you’re feeling confident, you are more likely to be engaged in the intimate moments with your partner.